Glenn B. Anderson: Career

-Written works

-Dr. Anderson has written many articles and journals; he has also written a book titled "Still I Rise: The Enduring Legacy of Black Deaf Arkansans Before and After Integration".
+Anderson has a book titled "Still I Rise: The Enduring Legacy of Black Deaf Arkansans Before and After Integration".
 This book was published in 2006 and is accompanied in a DVD format using American Sign Language.

 Personal life

 Anderson met his wife, Karen, when he was a student at New York University.
-They later had two children, a boy named Jamaal and a girl named Danielle.
-They also have two grandchildren.
-Glenn B. Anderson's son Jamaal played as a defensive end for the National Football League.
-Jamaal Anderson has played for teams such as the Atlanta Falcons, the Indianapolis Colts, the Cincinnati Bengals and the Chicago Bears.
+They later had two children.
+Anderson's son Jamaal Anderson played as a defensive end for the National Football League.